COMMUNITY & SUPPORTERS

 A community club

 Community groups have long been part of the ‘family’ at the Club and we have had member groups regularly rowing from the Metropolitan Police, universities, London Transport, London hospitals and religious groups – some of whom still use the Club today.
 We are an open, friendly and diverse club and welcome everyone who wishes to row (subject to capacity).
-The Club and adjoining café provide a focal point for the local community, many of whom choose to have parties and weddings in the club rooms overlooking the river (see our Venue Hire & Social page for more information).
-Our club bar and is open to the public for Sunday lunch.
+The Club and adjoining café provide a focal point for the local community, many of whom choose to have parties and weddings in the club rooms overlooking the river, and our club bar and is open to the public for Sunday lunches and live music events (for more information head over to Lea Rowing Club’s dedicated events website The Boathouse).
 Our Spring and Autumn regattas are highlights in the local calendar.

 Access for young people